C1nderC0ated/AudioMixerFix/README.md

 ## How to Check if It's Working

 - **`Check-Store.bat`** provides a quick visual check.
 Double-click it.
-If an app appears with a green "verdict," Windows is storing its volume settings.
+Every app it lists is having its volume saved.
+A browser or Microsoft Store app *missing* from the list after you set its volume and closed it means the store's security label is wrong (ordinary apps still save fine then) - run `Fix-AudioMixer.cmd`.
 (An app only shows up after you adjust its volume and then close it.)
 - For a more detailed look, run `.\Fix-AudioMixer.ps1 -Status`.
 This shows the same list of apps, along with the integrity label `S:(ML;OICI;NW;;;LW)`, Bluetooth settings, Audio Processing Objects (APOs), and the status of various devices.
 - To test it, set a media player's volume to around 30%.
 Close the player completely, then open it again.
 The volume should still be at 30%.
 - Volume settings save when you close an application, and this applies to each output device separately.
 Browsers require specific flags to save their settings, while Discord handles some of its volume internally, making it an unreliable test app.